nationalarchives/ds-caselaw-privileged-api/README.md

 Ensure that the `MARKLOGIC_API_CLIENT_HOST` environment is set to point at the Marklogic server.

+(Note that the URI will depend on whether you're on the dxw VPN (starts with `caselaw`) or the Amazon VPN (starts with `internal`).

 Consider using a virtual environment via ```virtualenv -p `which python` ``` Consider importing prerequisites via `pip install -r requirements.txt`

 To run the server, run `script/server`; open `http://localhost:8080/` in a browser

+You may want to start localstack from the ingester (`docker-compose start`) and run `script/setup-localstack` if interested in saving invalid XML to s3 locally.

 ## Documentation